piyumaldk/ai-demo-space/README.md

 # ai-demo-space

-A demo tool for the AI Gateway, consisting of:
+A demo tool for the AI Gateway

-- **`python-fastapi/`** — BFF (Backend-for-Frontend) that proxies chat requests to the AI Gateway with interceptors/guardrails.
-- **`react-vite/`** — React + Vite frontend dashboard for testing different guardrail configurations.

 ---